nirmalsinhp/read_notes/distributed_systems.md

 ### node behaviour
 - Crash-stop : node crashes & stops forever.
 - Crash - recovery : node crashes, losses memory & may start executing after some time.
-- Bytantine - it may deviate from algorithm.
+- Byzantine - it may deviate from algorithm.

 if node is not faulty , it is correct. one node does not know if other is correct or not.